Last Updated on December 26, 2023 by Matt Greene

 If you've made it this far, well done.
 Because the next few concepts below will make the biggest difference to your score.
 You WILL break 90 by following these guidelines.

-So important and impactful in fact, you may be shocked just how many shots under 90 you end up shooting.
-Check out these important concepts highlighted in red below:
+You may be shocked just how many shots under 90 you end up shooting.

 You probably could've broken 90 already if you played off the correct tees!